-You’ve seen it online or at a car lot in Abuja: a 2012 Toyota Camry listed for a price that seems bewilderingly high.
-You ask yourself, “Why?
-It’s over a decade old!”
-This confusion is one of the biggest hurdles for prospective car buyers in Nigeria.
+You’ve seen it on the internet or at a car lot in Abuja: a 2012 Toyota Camry with a price tag that looks too high.
+You think, “Why?
+It’s more than ten years old!”

-Understanding these factors is the key to budgeting smartly, negotiating effectively, and ultimately, getting a fair deal on your dream car.
-This guide will break down every single component that contributes to the final Tokunbo car prices in Nigeria.
+Knowing these things is key to planning your budget, talking down prices, and getting a fair deal on the car you want.
+This guide will lay out every piece that adds at the end to the Tokunbo car prices in Nigeria.

-This guide is part of our series on buying cars.
-For a complete overview of the entire purchasing process, read The Ultimate Guide to Buying Tokunbo Cars in Abuja.
+This guide is a part of our car buying series.
+To see a full look at the whole buying process, read our The Ultimate Guide to Buying Tokunbo Cars in Abuja.

 The Official Price Guide: What to Expect in 2025